 Donna Stroud – Family Support Worker

 I have worked for the project since April 2014.
-I support Young Carers and their families who have been identified as being in higher need and maybe experiencing more challenging times.
-I hope to work proactively with parents/cared for to enable families to access the help available to them by sign posting and working closely with other referral partners.
+I support Young Carers who have been identified as being in higher need and maybe experiencing more challenging times.
+I work with young carers on their emotional needs through one-to-ones in schools, drawing and talking, and other therapeutic activities.
+I am currently training as an ELSA.
 In the spare time that I have I love to explore the Arts and Crafts, photography and being outdoors as much as possible with my family and Roxy our woofer!

 Gemma Meredith-Chapman – Project Worker

 I joined Eastleigh Young Carers in October 2012 and have seen the project shape and grow.
 I love that we have a passionate team who offer a range of support and that we are always looking to improve the service we provide.
-My role is to meet all new families that want to join the project and to keep in touch with our Young Carers to make sure we are meeting all their and their family needs.
-If circumstances ever change or you want to talk to someone then please get in touch.
+My role is to run our life skills programme, as well as to work with volunteers and partners to create opportunities for our young people.
 Outside of work I enjoy reading a good book, yoga, being outdoors either in the garden, on walks or by the coast, and spending time with my little girl and my husband.